teseoch/CG-Summer-2023/README.md

 * Shading
 * Rendering pipeline and the GPU
 * Texturing
-* Polygonal meshes and other modelling techniques
+* Polygonal meshes and other modeling techniques
-* Colour spaces
+* Color spaces
-* Light and colour
+* Light and color
 * Ray-geometry intersection
 * Ray tracing